vuestorefront/vue-storefront/packages/core/docs/general/key-concepts.md

 ## Middleware

-When it comes to the networking layer, Vue Storefront uses a middleware that's is a bridge between front-end and other backends (eCommerce or 3rd party services).
+When it comes to the networking layer, Vue Storefront uses a middleware that is a bridge between front-end and other backends (eCommerce or 3rd party services).
 The front-end always calls middleware that is redirecting requests to correlated destinations.
-It allows developers to implement a custom logic that injects into the lifecycle of the requests or even create custom API endpoints if it's needed.
+It allows developers to implement custom logic to inject into the lifecycle of the requests or even create custom API endpoints if needed.

 You can read more about Vue Storefront Middleware [here](/advanced/server-middleware)